- Entertainment and Media

 To GET to Alan’s bus, we had to walk through the backstage area at US Cellular Arena.
 Now, different venues may be different, but I have a feeling that backstage is probably similar at most of them.
-It serves a purpose as a waiting area for band members and others (like security people) working there, and is the place that the star of the show walks through on his (or her) way to the stage.
+It serves a purpose as a waiting area for band members and others (like security people) who are working there, and it is the place that the star of the show walks through on his (or her) way to the stage.

 I Had A Very Different Vision Of Backstage...

 I had always pictured backstage to be… I’m not sure of the word I want, glamorous maybe?
 It really isn’t… you go through a curtain, and the first thing you notice is how much quieter it is back there than out on the floor with the chatter and commotion of 8,000 people moving around!
 You might see one of the opening acts just walking around like we did, you might see band members… but the one thing I’ve learned is to always be respectful to them.
 I’ve learned not to go up to them and overwhelm them.
 When we were back there, it WAS exciting, but I tried to just be a quiet observer.